ssnat/GoFM/README.md

     Specifies the directory to play audio files from (default "/path/to/your/music/directory").
 -h
     Shows help information.
+-n string
+    Specifies the name of the FM (default "GoFM").
 ```

 For example, to change the server's port number to 8080, use the -p option followed by the desired port number, like this: